Radical plans to increase the number of Welsh-medium schools and Welsh-speaking teachers have been revealed by the Assembly government.

 UCAC, the Welsh-language education union, was delighted.

-Bethan Guilfoyle, head of English-medium Treorchy Comprehensive, which has been praised for its bilingual approach, also welcomed the plans, but warned: "Each school has to judge the best way forward for them.
+Bethan Guilfoyle, head of English-medium Treorchy Comprehensive, which has been praised for its bilingual approach, also welcomed the plans, but warned: "Each school has to judge the best way forward.
 It's not necessarily the best approach for all."

-Critics also said the strategy could prove costly and unfair to schools and teachers who did not share the government's vision of a "truly bilingual Wales".
+Critics said the strategy could prove costly and unfair to schools and teachers who did not share the Government's vision of a "truly bilingual Wales".

-Dr Philip Dixon, director of the ATL Cymru union, said the strategy was a huge "wish list".
-"My immediate question is where are the resources going to be found when budgets are already stretched?"
+Philip Dixon, director of the ATL Cymru union, said the strategy was a huge "wish list".
+He added: "My immediate question is where are the resources going to be found when budgets are already stretched?"

 Mal Davies, head of Willows High in Cardiff, said: "The strategy could put enormous pressure on schools like mine.
-We find it really tough to recruit good second language Welsh teachers."
+We find it tough to recruit good second-language Welsh teachers."